vlevit/notify-send.sh/README.md

     $ notify-send.sh --print-id Subject Message
     10

-Now we can update this message using `--replace` option:
+Now we can update this notification using `--replace` option:

     $ notify-send.sh --replace=10 --print-id "New Subject" "New Message"
     10